-Nitrogen recovery in the above-ground crop (NUpE)
+Nitrogen recovery in the above ground crop (Nitrogen uptake efficiency; NUpE)

-In contrast to effects on NUE, N accumulation in the above-ground crop by anthesis (Crop NYanthesis) was not closely related to height (Fig. 5a).
-The shortest lines, i.e. the GA-sensitive Rht12 and the GA-insensitive Rht-D1c (labelled 10 in Fig. 5a), had comparable Crop NYanthesis to much taller lines, and to each other.
-The photoperiod insensitive Rht8c+Ppd-D1a combination (8 in Fig. 5a) in Mercia accumulated less Crop NYanthesis than the photoperiod sensitive Rht-D1b (2 in Fig. 5a), despite being of similar stature.
-Allele effects on stature were confounded with their effects on rate of development, i.e. dwarfing was associated with delayed anthesis (Fig. 2), whether achieved with GA insensitivity (e.g.
+In contrast to effects on NUE, nitrogen accumulated in the above-ground crop by anthesis (Crop NYanthesis) was not closely related to height (Fig. 5A).
+The shortest lines, i.e. the GA-sensitive Rht12 and the GA-insensitive Rht-D1c (labeled 10 in Fig. 5A), had comparable Crop NYanthesis to much taller lines, and to each other.
+The photoperiod insensitive Rht8c+Ppd-D1a combination (8)

-Rht-D1c) or not (Rht12).
-Ppd-D1a with Rht8c was associated with earlier anthesis; by more than 8 days compared to lines of similar stature but with greater photoperiod sensitivity.
-Multiple regressions (Table 3) suggested that 3 kg N/ha was accumulated for every day that anthesis was delayed.
-After accounting for this effect, a quadratic response of Crop NYanthesis to height could be discerned: the estimated effects of height (Table 3) implying a peak of 160 kg N/ha at 840 mm, declining to 109 kg N/ha at 300 mm and to 152 kg N/ha at 1050 mm.
+in Fig. 5A) in Mercia accumulated less Crop NYanthesis than the photoperiod sensitive Rht-D1b (2 in Fig. 5A) despite being of similar stature.
+Allele effects on stature were confounded with their effects on rate of development, i.e. dwarfing was associated with delayed anthesis (Fig. 2) whether achieved with GA insensitivity (e.g. Rht-D1c), or not (Rht12).
+Ppd-D1a with Rht8c was associated with earlier anthesis; by more than eight days compared to lines of similar stature but with greater photoperiod sensitivity.
+Multiple regression (Table 3) suggested that 3 kg N/ha was accumulated for every day that anthesis was delayed.
+After accounting for this effect, a quadratic response of Crop NYanthesis to height could be discerned: the estimated effects of height (Table 3) implying a peak of 160 kg N/ha at 840 mm, declining to 109 kg N/ha at 300 mm, and slightly to 152 kg N/ha at 1050 mm.
 Whether accounting for anthesis date or not, there was no evidence that adding either of the Norin 10 alleles (Rht-B1b, Rht-D1b) to the tallest backgrounds (Maris Huntsman and M. Widgeon) reduced Crop NYanthesis.

-LNUp between anthesis and maturity was reduced substantially by severe dwarfism (Fig. 5d), only amounting to about 15 kg N/ha for the shortest, and latest flowering line, Mercia Rht12, and for Maris Widgeon Rht-D1b + Rht-B1c (2 + 3).
+Late nitrogen uptake (LNUp) between anthesis and maturity was reduced substantially by severe dwarfism (Fig. 5D), only amounting to about 15 kg N/ha for the shortest, and latest flowering line, Mercia Rht12, and for Maris Widgeon Rht-D1b + Rht-B1c (2+3).
 Semi-dwarfed and rht (tall) lines, however, achieved LNUp averaging 75 kg N/ha.
-The GA-sensitive Rht8c+Ppd-D1a, having accumulated less Crop NYanthesis associated with its earlier flowering, compensated with higher LNUp, such that Crop NYmaturity was broadly equivalent to that of Mercia Rht-D1b, a line of similar height (Fig. 5f), but achieved with GA-insensitivity.
-The fitted response in Fig. 5f peaks with a Crop NYmaturity of 233 kg N/ha, equating to a NUpE of 0.84.
+The GA-sensitive Rht8c+Ppd-D1a, having accumulated less Crop NYanthesis associated with its earlier flowering, compensated with higher LNUp, such that Crop NYmaturity was broadly equivalent to that of Mercia Rht-D1b, a line of similar height (Fig. 5F), but achieved with GA-insensitivity.
+The fitted response in Fig. 4F peaks with a Crop NYmaturity of 233 kg N/ha, equating to a NUpE of 0.84.
 There was, however, no statistical evidence that adding single semi-dwarfing alleles to tall backgrounds affected Crop NYmaturity.
-Using the quadratic fits in Figs 5d, f, the penalty for reducing crop height from 800 to 300 mm on Crop NYmaturity, and thereby also delaying anthesis by 9 days, was about 80 kg N/ha, with 60 kg N/ha of this being accounted for by reduced LNUp.
-At 800 mm, 0.67 of Crop NYmaturity had been accumulated by anthesis.
+Using the quadratic fits in Figs 5D and F the penalty for reducing crop height from 800 mm to 300 mm on Crop NYmaturity, and thereby also delaying anthesis by 9 days, was about 80 kg N/ha with 60 kg N/ha of this being accounted for by reduced LNUp.
+At 800 mm, 67 % of Crop NYmaturity had been accumulated by anthesis.